 Throughout their career, artists will come across many people who help to raise the profile of their music and grow their following.
 Enter the great music booking agent.
-This individual or group help artists reach stardom through organising live performances and helping to create a buzz about their artists’ event.
+This individual or group help artists reach stardom by organizing live performances and helping to create a buzz about their artists’ event.

 This is what makes the role of the music booking agent so important.